 A continuation of ART 2201C, with emphasis upon application.
-Prerequisite: Minimum grade of "C" in ART 2201C.

 ART 2500C.
 PAINTING COMPOSITION I: 3 Credits, 3 Hours.
 (Fall, Spring)

 A studio course in two dimensional art, which will include basic painting techniques and fundamentals.
 This basic course is a catalyst course for professional levels in art media achievement.